*This post is in association with The Discovery Channel

 Overall, I’m very impressed with the telescope and the kind of images I was able to capture.
 It really does capture images from a good distance and the images stay at a good quality.
 I will genuinely be getting this back out regularly to see what other kinds of pictures I can capture.
 My little one is 3 years old and he loves taking pictures (he has his own Kiddizoom camera) and often asks to use my phone to take pictures.
 When he saw me playing around with the telescope, he ran to have a look and in no time he was using it to see what he could find outdoors.
 So, for us, it did exactly what it says on the tin!
 Both me and Joshua had fun exploring and using the telescope to capture different kinds of images to look back at and talk about what we found.

-*Disclaimer: I was gifted the Smartphone Telescope in review for an honest review.
+*Disclaimer: I was gifted the Smartphone Telescope in exchange for an honest review.